aussiearef/ShoeHubV2/README.md

 ## Docker Compose For Launching Grafana

-This repository also includes a dockercompose.yml file (under /Docker directory), which can be used to launch Grafana, Prometheus and Loki using Docker in a couple of minutes.
+This repository also includes a dockercompose.yml file (under /Docker directory), which can be used to launch Grafana, Prometheus and Loki using Docker in a few minutes.
 Download the dockercompose.yml file and change the current directory in a Terminal window to the one where the dockercompose.yml file is.
 Then run

 ```